secureworks/taegis-sdk-python/docs/getting_started.md

 ## Arbitrary Queries

-If would like to run an API call that is different from the provided method or which the SDK does not support, you can craft your own query/mutation/subscription.
+If you would like to run an API call that is different from the provided method or which the SDK does not support, you can craft your own query/mutation/subscription.
 Certain services may be configured differently; it is recommended to use the service endpoint you want to query against when available.